AIA Seattle Announces 2017 Fellows

 The work of these Fellows demonstrates the power of architecture to address some of the world’s most pressing challenges, such as energy and water conservation, community transformation, and innovation in educational environments.

-The 2016 Fellows will be honored at an investiture ceremony at the 2016 National AIA Convention and Design Exposition in Philadelphia, May 19-21, 2016; and celebrated at an evening reception hosted by AIA Seattle on Saturday, June 4.
+The 2017 Fellows will be honored at an investiture ceremony at the 2017 AIA Conference on Architecture in Orlando, April 27-29, 2017; and celebrated at an evening reception hosted by AIA Seattle on Saturday, June 3.

 The Fellowship program was developed to elevate those architects who have made a significant contribution to architecture and society and who have achieved a standard of excellence in the profession.
 Election to fellowship not only recognizes the achievements of architects as individuals, but also their significant contribution to architecture and society on a national level.

-Out of a total AIA membership of over 88,000, there are just over 3,200 distinguished with the honor of fellowship and honorary fellowship.
+Out of a total AIA membership of over 90,000, there are approximately 3,000 distinguished with the honor of fellowship and honorary fellowship.